 Footer introduction

 Nanova Environmental, Inc. (NEI) provides advanced Technologies, Products, and Services for Environmental Monitoring and Environmental Protection.
-We are proud to launch the very first portable 2D Gas Chromatography (GC)/PID system.
-Our goal is to continually improve our products beyond the industry standards with the help of our brilliant engineers and rigorous research.
+Our goal is to continually improve our products beyond the industry standards with the help of our brilliant engineers and rigorous researches.
 Our vision is “Better Life Through Innovation”.

 Applications